timm/tested/docs/onFishr.md

         [Software Engineering for AI-Based Systems: A Survey](https://dl.acm.org/doi/pdf/10.1145/3487043) ACM Trans.
 Softw.
 Eng.
 Methodol.
 31, 2, Article 37e (April 2022), 59 pages. https://doi.org/10.1145/3487043

-Many ways to approach, here we seek a refactoring of AI tools such that many things can be implemented by just a few things.
-Principles

-increamtan agile acceptance testing where what is learned from  testing helps is improve the next  version
 ## Lets Go Fishing
 The world is a big place, too much to see and learn.
 What kind of software helps humans to explore the world, and control it better?